ausdebating/constitution/constitution.rst

 #.
 The Committee must meet at least 3 times in each period of 12 months at the place and time that the Committee may determine.
 #.
 Additional meetings of the Committee may be convened by the president or by any member of the Committee.
 #.
-Oral or written notice of a meeting of the Committee must be given by the secretary to each member of the Committee at least 48 hours (or any other period that may be unanimously agreed on by the members of the Committee) before the time appointed for the holding of the meeting.
+Oral or written notice of a meeting of the Committee must be given by the Secretary to each member of the Committee at least 48 hours (or any other period that may be unanimously agreed on by the members of the Committee) before the time appointed for the holding of the meeting.
 #.
 Notice of a meeting given under subclause must specify the general nature of the business to be transacted at the meeting and no business other than that business is to be transacted at the meeting, except business which a two-thirds majority of representative members vote as being urgent business.
 #.
 Any 5 members of the Committee constitute a quorum for the transaction of the business of a meeting of the Committee.
 #.
 No business is to be transacted by the Committee unless a quorum is present and if, within half an hour of the time appointed for the meeting, a quorum is not present, the meeting is to stand adjourned to the same place and at the same hour of the same day in the following week.